jekil/awesome-hacking/Readme.rst

 - `Passivedns-client <https://github.com/chrislee35/passivedns-client>`_ - Provides a library and a query tool for querying several passive DNS providers.

+Ops
+---

+- `Malboxes <https://github.com/GoSecure/malboxes>`_ - Builds malware analysis Windows VMs so that you don't have to.

 Static Analysis
 ---------------